oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 The use of these policies allows greater management control over SPAM emails.

-Content Filtering Design Decisions for all agencies and implementation types.
+Content Filtering Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---